Alipsa/fx-yearmonth-picker/README.md

 There are two versions:
 1. YearMonthPickerCombo - a combobox that return a YearMonth.
 This one works fine.
 2. YearMonthPicker - A custom control that resembles DatePicker where the user can click a calendar and then pick the desired year month.
-THis control is still work in progress.
+This control is still work in progress.

 See test.alipsa.ymp.YearMonthPickerExample for a simple example of both.